crabchurch/crabchurch.github.io/terms.md

 ---
 layout: default
-title: The Book
+title: Terms and Conditions
 ---

-General Terms and Conditions
+#General Terms and Conditions

 Please read all of the information below prior to placing any order and please view our Privacy Policy also on this web site;